 Quickly find and add a task right where you want it

-Search for the task you want to use, and then after you’ve found it, you can add it after the currently selected task on the left side, or drag and drop it where you want it to go (Figure 44).
+Search for the task you want to use, and then after you have found it, you can add it after the currently selected task on the left side, or drag and drop it where you want it to go (Figure 44).

 You can also drag and drop a task to move it, or drag and drop while holding the Ctrl key to copy the task.